 There are many psychological horror novels but one novel that is near the top of the list is The Silence of the Lambs by Thomas Harris.
 It is the second novel in the series and has become a mainstream phenomenon over the decades.
+Find out why you should read this novel and the Hannibal series!

 The Silence of the Lambs: Summary